1. Always allow your steak to come to room temperature before cooking it!

 Gas grill - Same as charcoal grill.
 Place meat over the hottest grill surface then move to cooler side and pull down the lid to finish.
 You will not get the benefit of lightly smoking the meat unless you are using a smoking element in your grill.

-Cast-Iron Pan - Sear your meat in a smoking hot cast iron pan with a light coating of neutral oil (Do not use olive oil, If your pan is hot enough to properly cook a steak, it will burn your oil).
+Cast-Iron Pan - Sear your meat in a smoking hot cast iron pan with a light coating of neutral oil (Do not use olive oil. f your pan is hot enough to properly cook a steak, it will burn your oil).
 After a couple of minutes on each side, finish in a 400 degree oven.
 After a few minutes in the oven, when the steak is just about ready toss a pad of salted butter in the pan with a sprig of thyme and baste your meat with the browning butter and herb.
 This will make for a really flavorful and dark crust.

 5. Use a digital meat thermometer!

 There are more ways than I can count to check the “doneness” of a piece of meat, but unless you are using a Thermal Circulator there’s only one way to actually know the interior temperature of your meat and that my friend takes the precision of a digital thermometer.
-Most work fine, but here are a few of my favorites ranked from most to least expensive.

 6. Let your meat rest.